pranavrc/tenor/README.md

 The `one-two - one-two` meter with ones containing notes.

 Now that we have the meter, we can further decompose these into sixteenth-beats using the [segment-measure](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L59) function.
+A 11/4 measure would contain `11*16/4 = 44` sixteenth-beats.

 ```
 user=> (def meter-11 (generate-meter 11))